mark-watson/PythonAIBook/manuscript/Deep_Learning_Image_Generation.md

 image.save("generated_landscape.png")
 ```

-The first time you run this code, the model weights (5 GB) will be downloaded to **.cache/huggingface** in your home directory.
+The first time you run this code, the model weights (5 GB) will be downloaded to **.cache/huggingface** in your.
 Subsequent runs use the cached model.

 The code automatically detects available hardware: NVIDIA GPU (CUDA), Apple Silicon (MPS), or CPU.
 GPU acceleration dramatically speeds up image generation — from minutes on CPU to seconds on a modern GPU.